 MC-130J Commando II Aircraft, United States of America

-The MC-130J Commando II can be deployed globally for missions requiring clandestine, single ship/formation low-level in-flight refuelling (IFR) for the helicopters and tilt-rotor aircraft of the Special Operation Forces.
-The aircraft supports infiltration/exfiltration and resupply missions and can also perform air-drops and landings on remote airfields.
+The MC-130J Commando II can be deployed worldwide for missions requiring clandestine, single ship / formation, low-level in-flight refuelling (IFR) for helicopters and tilt-rotor aircraft of the US Special Operation Forces (SOF) The aircraft supports infiltration / exfiltration and resupply missions, and can also perform air drops and landings on remote airfields.

 MC-130J orders and deliveries

-In mid 2008, Lockheed Martin was awarded a contract to deliver MC 130J and HC-130J aircraft to the special operations forces (SOF).
-The first aircraft was delivered to the United States Air Force's Special Operations Command (AFSOC) at Cannon Air Force Base in September 2011.
+In 2008, Lockheed Martin was awarded a contract to deliver MC 130J and HC-130J aircraft to the SOF.
+The first was delivered to the US Air Force's Special Operations Command (AFSOC) at Cannon Air Force Base in September 2011.

 Cannon Air Force Base received the seventh MC 130J aircraft in June 2012 and eighth in August of the same year.
 The 15th aircraft was delivered in February 2013, while the 37th and final delivery is scheduled for 2017.

 The first MC-130J was delivered to a new training facility at Kirtland Air Force Base in October 2011.